Amazon-Only Inventory Management

 Purchase order drafts grouped by supplier.
 When it is time to reorder, you are not starting from scratch.
 The PO is pre-built with quantities based on your forecast and your supplier's MOQ and casepack requirements.

-Inbound plan creation through the SP-API.
+Inbound plan creation through Amazon.
 Select your items, confirm quantities, and ReplenishRadar creates the plan with Amazon directly.
 No logging into Seller Central, no copy-pasting MSKUs, no manual data entry.
 Amazon assigns fulfillment centers and you track progress without leaving the app.

 Keeping Storage Fees in Check